 Detailed Explanation of Wastewater Decolorization Technology

-Wastewater decolorization refers to the process of removing chromogenic pollutants from wastewater using physical, chemical, or biological methods to meet discharge standards or reuse requirements.
+Wastewater decolorization refers to the process of removing color pollutants from wastewater using physical, chemical, or biological methods to meet discharge standards or reuse requirements.

 2025/08/12